kashyap99saksham/React-FEB/notes.md

 ## Mounting :
-1. constructor
+1. constructor                      [ only in mounting ]
 2. static getDerivedStateFromProps
 3. render
-4. componentDidMount
+4. componentDidMount                [ only in mounting ]

 ## Updating :
 1. static getDerivedStateFromProps